cait-ogoe/rec-4-prep/README.md

 - `server/db.ts` contains the MongoDB setup code.
 You should not need to edit this file.
 - `server/routes.ts` contains the code for your API routes.
 Try to keep your route definitions as simple as possible.
-- `server/responses.ts` contains the code for formatting your responses and errors into a more user-friendly format for the front-end.
-For example, it would be better if your front-end receives `barish is not the author of this post` instead of `64e52a1f5ffc7d0d48a0569d is not the author of this post`.

-And tests:

-- `test` contains Mocha unit tests for the server.